North Dakota NDPERS Retirement Calculator

 For a career state employee in North Dakota, where median household income is around $72,000, the 2% formula produces a benefit that replaces 50-60% of pre-retirement income at 25-30 years of service.
 Combined with Social Security, that's a reasonable replacement rate for most retirement planning purposes.

-The Rule of 80 requires age plus years of service to reach 80, with a minimum age of 55.
+Tier 1 members use the Rule of 85: age plus years of service must reach 85, with a minimum age of 55.
+Tier 2 and Tier 3 members use the Rule of 90 with a minimum age of 60.
 The minimum age is the binding constraint for workers who accumulate service quickly.

-A member who starts at 22 and works continuously hits 33 years of service at age 55.
-55 + 33 = 88, well above 80.
+A Tier 1 member who starts at 22 and works continuously hits 33 years of service at age 55.
+55 + 33 = 88, well above 85.
 They're eligible.
 Starting earlier doesn't help because 55 is the floor.
-The Rule of 80 is actually moot for this person since they'd have more than 25 years at age 55 regardless.

 3-year vesting: why it matters for mobile workers